Needle: A Generative AI-Powered Multi-modal Database for Answering Complex Natural Language Queries: Introduction

-\paragraph{Summary of contributions} This paper introduces a new approach to using GenAI for complex natural-language query answering on multi-modal data.
-Accordingly, it proposes \system, a system for image data retrieval.
+\stitle{Summary of contributions} This paper introduces a new approach to using GenAI for complex natural-language query answering on multi-modal data.
+We propose \system, a system for image data retrieval.
 In summary, our contributions are the following:

-\begin{itemize}[leftmargin=*] \item We introduce a novel Monte Carlo method for answering complex natural-language queries on multi-modal data (\S~\ref{sec:method}).
-We leverage Foundation models to generate synthetic tuples representing natural language queries.
+\begin{itemize}[leftmargin=*] \item We introduce a novel Monte Carlo method for answering complex natural-language queries on multi-modal data.
+We leverage Foundation models to generate synthetic tuples representing the queries.
 We then use a collection of vector representations (aka embeddings) that allows us to apply traditional k-NN techniques to retrieve related tuples.
-Our Monte Carlo algorithm aggregates the output generated for each (synthetic tuple, embedding) pair to obtain the final result.
+Our Monte Carlo algorithm aggregates the output generated for each (synthetic tuple, embedding) pair to obtain the final result. (\S~\ref{sec:method})